stormpath/express-stormpath/docs/logout.rst

 Post Logout Handler
 ------------------

-Want to run some custom code after a user logout out of your site?
+Want to run some custom code after a user has logged out of your site?
 By defining a ``postLogoutHandler`` you're able do just that!

 To use a ``postLogoutHandler``, you need to define your handler function